 - Tagline vs. Call-to-action

-DescriptionYou can test the above ideas here as well, but the difference is you can include more copy in this field.
-However, avoid repeating the same information in the headline and description in order to make the most out of your ad’s overall character space.
+Description: Testing descriptions is similar to testing headlines, but here you have a higher character count limit.
+Avoid repeating the same information in the headline and description in order to make the most out of your ad’s overall character space.
 For instance, if your headline includes your value proposition, then no need to mention it in the description.

 - General value proposition vs. Specific example of how you’ve helped customers

-- Product feature A vs. Product feature B
+- Product features A vs. Product feature B

 - Homepage vs. Specific page

-- Version A of product page vs. Version B of product page- Should be for the same product- Test different types, amount, and format of copy and visuals
+- Version A of product page vs. Version B of product page- Should be for the same product- Test different types, amounts, and formats of copy and visuals

-- Page from website vs. Page separate from website- Applies to businesses that focus on lead generation- The separate page is usually a dedicated landing page created for a specific ad or campaign, using a template through platforms like Unbounce or LeadPages
+- Page from website vs. Page separate from the website – Applies to businesses that focus on lead generation.
+The separate page is usually a dedicated landing page created for a specific ad or campaign, using a template through platforms like Unbounce or LeadPages